anonymous1833/3D-GCN/README.md

 ## Project Structure

 - /data
-  - flow_bike_nyc_irregular.json contains the inflow, outflow obtained from the dataset
+  - flow_bike_nyc_irregular.json contains the inflows, outflows obtained from the dataset
   - irregular_feature.npy is the poi features of all regions ![](http://latex.codecogs.com/gif.latex?\\bm{F})
   - irregular_idx.npy is the index of labeled regions ![](http://latex.codecogs.com/gif.latex?\\mathcal{V}_L)
   - irregular_label.npy is the labels of all regions ![](http://latex.codecogs.com/gif.latex?\\bm{\\Omega})
   - irregular_weight.npy is the normalization term ![](http://latex.codecogs.com/gif.latex?\\frac{1}{|\\mathcal{V}_L^{\\Omega_i}|})
-  - irregular_path.npy contains the historical flow paths for the irregular dataset
+  - irregular_path.npy contains the historical OD flows for the irregular dataset
 - /code
   - main.py ***run this file to get the results of 3D-GCN in our paper***
   - gcn.py is the implementation of our neural network